Big Ass Lake: Region

-Big Ass Lake is in Canada, Nova Scotia, Halifax county.
+Big Ass Lake is in Canada, Nova Scotia, Halifax County.
 It is in the Eastern shore, Mooseland region.
-More precisely, it is in the EL6489 region (also called Gold Lake region).
+More precisely, it is in the EL6489 region the Gold Lake region.
 The EL6489 region includes all of Gold Lake, a majority of Big Ass Lake, and a partition of Little Mud Lake.

 Features

 Big Ass Lake borders Ship Harbour Long Lake Wilderness Area, which protects 16,500 hectare of rugged woodlands.
 A nearby hill, Reid Hill, is situated close to the lake.

-History

-Big Ass Lake and the surrounding area have been part of Mi’kmaq traditional territory for thousands of years, and the waterways were historically used for travel, fishing, and seasonal hunting.

-The lake was formally named on March 5, 1953.

-Routes
+Access

 Big Ass Lake is accessible via Nova Scotia Route 224, which runs from Shubenacadie to Sheet Harbour.
 From Elmsvale, the lake can be reached by following Mooseland Road toward the Moose River Gold Mines.
 Big Ass Lake is also accessible via Nova Scotia Highway 7.

-Fishing

-Fishing at Big Ass Lake is permitted under Nova Scotia's freshwater recreational regulations.
-A valid provincial fishing licence is required for inland angling.
-Species typically found in the lakes are trout, salmon, mackerel, perch, and bass can be caught when their respective seasons are open, which in turn allows eel fishing to occur as well.
-The daily bag limit for eels in inland waters is 10, with a minimum retention size of 35 cm.